 West Texas Intermediate oil futures finished the day above $50/barrel, after being as low as $43 the month before.
 Fortunately, from an energy standpoint, the effects of Matthew were minor and short-lived.
-By October 10th, almost all oil terminals in southern Florida had reopened to oil tankers, which had been temporarily diverted.
+By October 10th, almost all fuel terminals in southern Florida had reopened to tankers, which had been temporarily diverted.

-Contrast the above with Hurricane Rita in 2005, which bore down on the heart of offshore production in the Gulf of Mexico.
+Compare the above with Hurricane Rita in 2005, which bore down on the heart of offshore production in the Gulf of Mexico.
 That storm temporarily shut down most production in the Gulf and destroyed over 60 offshore platforms.
 In the wake of Rita, and Katrina a month earlier, retail fuel prices rose to nearly $3/gallon ($3.63 in 2017 dollars).

 Summer: Storm Dangers and More Expensive Fuel